 Phase 3: Deployment

 Accomplish a positive business impact by completely implementing the generative AI solution into the business workflows.
-Provide some training in a new AI application to staff so that they can get familiar with workflows since they ensure seamless data flow and integration.
+Provide some training in a new AI application to staff so that they can get familiar with workflows, since they ensure seamless data flow and integration.

 Conclusion: From Artificial to Advantageous AI

 Generative AI is more than just artificial intelligence.
-CXOs can consider it as a strategic tool that can drive substantial return on investment for organizations if & when implemented in the correct manner.
-Rather than considering AI as a separate being, get it implemented into your core business strategies to enhance overall decision-making process & streamline processes.
+CXOs can consider it a strategic tool that can drive substantial return on investment for organizations when implemented correctly.

-What is generative ai? – a common answer might be that it is a tool to automate tasks.
-Gen ai is about developing almost limitless possibilities and their solutions.
-C-suite leaders must understand how it can be applied to solve their business challenges while identifying any possible opportunity to gain strategic advantage over competitors.
+What is generative AI? – A common answer might be that it is a tool to automate tasks.
+Gen AI is about developing almost limitless possibilities and their solutions.

 Key takeaway for CXOs

-As AI becomes increasingly advanced, it is important to address all ethical implications and ensure responsible development and deployment.
-By developing & implementing a strategic approach to generative AI, c-suite leaders can accomplish their transformative potential while gaining a competitive edge in the evolving landscape.
+By developing & implementing a strategic approach to generative AI, C-suite leaders can accomplish their transformative potential while gaining a competitive edge in the evolving landscape.

 FAQ